Configuring Cycles (Repeating Event Groups)

 To configure custom labels:

 - Navigate to your repeating Event Group in Studio.
-Note that if you must save and reopen the Properties panel after selecting the Repeating checkbox.
+Note that you must save and reopen the Properties panel after selecting the Repeating checkbox.

 - Click Save.